rojberr/my-dev-site-2/README.md

 # MY-DEV-SITE-2

 This is my second portfolio site.
 I wanted to present my projects in a story-like way.
-This website was replaces by newer website (See: ) :point_right: <https://www.drzymala.site/> :feelsgood:
+This website was replaced by newer website (See: ) :point_right: <https://www.drzymala.site/> built from [my-dev-site-3](https://github.com/rojberr/my-dev-site-3) :feelsgood:

 ![WebpageThumbnail](readme-thumbnail.jpg)